Determining your business’s value is crucial whether you’re seeking funding, planning for retirement, or preparing for a sale.

 4. Adjust for Qualitative Factors | Market-Based Approach | Adjust the estimated value based on qualitative factors. | If your business has newer equipment and a stronger management team than the comparable businesses, you might adjust the estimated value upwards. |

-5. Consider Other Methods | Income-Based Approach, Asset-Based Approach | If applicable, consider using other valuation methods to get a more comprehensive picture. | You could also use the income-based approach to project future cash flows and discount them back to their present value or the asset-based approach to value the business’s tangible and intangible assets. |
+5. Consider Other Methods | Income-Based Approach, Asset-Based Approach | Consider using other valuation methods to get a more comprehensive picture if applicable. | You could also use the income-based approach to project future cash flows and discount them back to their present value or the asset-based approach to value the business’s tangible and intangible assets. |

-6. Compare and Analyze | All Approaches | Compare the results of different valuation methods and analyze the strengths and weaknesses of each approach. | By considering the results of multiple methods, you can get a more well-rounded understanding of the business’s value. |
+6. Compare and Analyze | All Approaches | Compare the results of different valuation methods and analyze the strengths and weaknesses of each approach. | By considering the results of multiple methods, you can better understand the business’s value. |

-7. Seek Professional Advice | All Approaches | Consult with a qualified business broker for expert guidance and an objective valuation. | A business broker can provide valuable insights and ensure you get an accurate and fair valuation. |
+7. Seek Professional Advice | All Approaches | Consult with a qualified business broker for expert guidance and an objective valuation. | A business broker can provide valuable insights and ensure an accurate and fair valuation. |

 Need Help: How to Determine the Value of a Business in California?